Thermodynamics of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet: Acknowledgements

 \section{Acknowledgements}

 T.~H. was supported by the fellowship of the President of Ukraine for young scholars and by the Projects of research works of young scientists of the National Academy of Sciences of Ukraine (project \# 29-04/18-2023, Frustrated quantum magnets at finite temperatures).
 O.~D. thanks J.~Stre\v{c}ka for the kind hospitality at the MECO48 conference (Star\'{a} Lesn\'{a}, Slovakia, May 22-26, 2023).
 O.~D. acknowledges the kind hospitality of the University of Bielefeld in October-December of 2023 (supported by Erasmus+ and DFG).
 This work was supported by the Deutsche Forschungsgemeinschaft (DFG SCHN 615/28-1 and RI 615/25-1).
+T.~H., T.~K., and O.~D. acknowledge the support through the EURIZON project (Project No.~3025 ``Frustrated quantum spin models to explain the properties of magnets over wide temperature range''), which is funded by the European Union under Grant No.~871072.